 Microsoft support engineers will not help you retrieve passwords that are lost or forgotten, in case you were to seek their help.

 Microsoft, of course, supports the use of these built-in tools viz.
-Password Reset Disk and Password Hint, which can help you gain access to your computer in the case that you forget your password in future.
+Password Reset Disk and Password Hint, which can help you gain access to your computer in case you forget your password in the future.

 But for legal reasons, Microsoft cannot recommend or endorse any one of these companies.
-If you want help to break or to reset a password, you can locate and contact a third-party company for this help.
+If you want help breaking or resetting a password, you can locate and contact a third-party company for this help.
 You use such third-party products and services at your own risk, says KB189126.